Dre Campbell Farm

 4. Remove Larvae from Soil

 Another organic wireworm control method is to remove the larvae from the soil.
-You can do this by tilling the soil in your garden or by using a wireworm trap.
+You can do this by tilling the soil in your garden or using a wireworm trap.

 5. Potato Trap